 When to see a doctor

 When you have narcissistic personality disorder, you may not want to think that anything could be wrong — doing so wouldn't fit with your self-image of power and perfection.
-But by definition, a narcissistic personality disorder causes problems in many areas of your life, such as relationships, work, school or your financial affairs.
-You may be generally unhappy and confused by a mix of seemingly contradictory emotions.
-Others may not enjoy being around you, and you may find your relationships unfulfilling.
+People with narcissistic personality disorder are most likely to seek treatment when they develop symptoms of depression — often because of perceived criticisms or rejections.

-If you notice any of these problems in your life, consider reaching out to a trusted doctor or mental health provider.
+If you recognize aspects of your personality that are common to narcissistic personality disorder or you're feeling overwhelmed by sadness, consider reaching out to a trusted doctor or mental health provider.
 Getting the right treatment can help make your life more rewarding and enjoyable.

 Narcissistic personality disorder is rare.
-It affects more men than women.
-Narcissistic personality disorder often begins in early adulthood.
-Although some adolescents may seem to have traits of narcissism, this may simply be typical of the age and doesn't mean they'll go on to develop narcissistic personality disorder.
+During childhood and teen years, children may show traits of narcissism, but this may simply be typical of their age and doesn't mean they'll go on to develop narcissistic personality disorder.

 Complications of narcissistic personality disorder, if left untreated, can include: